 Welcome

-A special thanks Oregon Contemporary for your continued partnership with Open Space.
+We'd like to also offer a special thanks Oregon Contemporary for their continued partnership with Open Space.

 On behalf of my cofounders, Maeve Dougal and Franco Nieto, and all of us at Open Space, thank you for being part of our blossoming community- we love dancing with you!